 While the transition to teaching online is rewarding, it’s not always an easy process, even for those who have taught face-to-face for many years.
 The Office of Online Learning can assist instructors with developing the skills, confidence, and expertise needed to deliver a truly great online course.

 Online Teaching Courses

 The best way to become better equipped to teach online is by taking the Online Teaching Courses (OTC) offered by OOL.
-Th OTC is comprised of two four-week courses:
+The OTC is comprised of three courses:

 - OTC: Design – In OTC: Design, instructors will learn how to design a course tailored to the online environment.
 Whether creating a course from scratch or transitioning an existing class to the online environment, instructors will learn how to plan a course, its materials, and its activities to ensure success online.

-Instructors may take either course as they suit their needs or as required by departments and programs.
+Instructors may take any of these courses as they suit their needs, but should check with their departments or programs to see which courses may be required as a prerequisite to teaching online.
 While it is recommended instructors take OTC: Design first, it is not a pre-requisite of the OTC: Facilitate course.
+Instructors should take both OTC: Design and OTC: Facilitate before taking OTC: Innovate, though exceptions may be made for instructors with significant online teaching experience.
 To learn more and to register, visit our OTC page.

 Custom Workshops and Information Sessions

 For programs interested in offering courses online, OOL can provide custom workshops for groups of faculty.
 Whether a program is simply interested in exploring the possibilities of online learning or would like their faculty to know more about a specific aspect of the online course experience, OOL can create unique workshops for delivery on any campus.
 Use our request services form to discuss workshop opportunities.

 Support from Instructional Technology and Research Support